WemimoAdewale/alx-low_level_programming/0x00-hello_world/README.md

-script that compiles a c file and creates an executable
+script that compiles a file and make as executable